The holiday season is the ideal time to pick up extra work and bring extra cash into your household.

-Think about it – retail stores are going nuts, people are shopping online like never before and there’s an upward sentiment in the economy around Christmas time.
+Think about it – retail stores are going nuts, people are shopping online like never before and there’s an upward sentiment in the economy around the holiday season.
 What that means for you is that if you’re a little bit savvy, and prepared to invest some of your time, you can make extra money this Christmas by applying these tips.

 - Gift Ideas for Minimalists – Give Them Something They’ll Truly Love